 How to get there: A 2 hour drive from Auckland, 45 minutes from Hamilton and 1 hour from Rotorua

-2. Discover the highest waterfall of the North Island at Wairere Falls
+2. Discover the highest waterfall in the North Island – Wairere Falls

 East of Matamata town you will discover North Island’s highest waterfall – Wairere Falls, a spectacular plunge of 153m metres.
 From the carpark, you can walk the well formed track, which weaves its way through moss covered rocks and tree roots.
 Along the way you will see the large round boulders that form natural pools and cascading waterfalls, which makes for a mesmerizing natural landcsape (and great Instagram photos).
 Take the steady climb up the base of the cliff where steps will lead you up to the top of the gorge.
 Pass through a grove to get to the lookout platform that will give you a spectacular view looking from the base of the falls.
 Take the steps up (it gets steeper from here, but trust us it’s worth it).
 At the top of the hill, you will wind through a rich mosaic of forest species, before branching off to the falls lookout, where you will be rewarded with a magnificient view overlooking the valley and the Waikato Plains.
 The entire trek will take you bout 3-4 hours (5km return via same track).